FAIRmat-NFDI/pynxtools-em/src/pynxtools_em/configurations/README.md

 }
 ```

-Keywords *use* and *map* were processed of in a loop and thus template pathes like *tilt1/@units* were set
+Keywords *use* and *map* were looped over.
+Therefore, template pathes like *tilt1/@units* were set
-independent from an potential issues with finding the corresponding value *tilt1*.
-In summary,
+independently whether the corresponding value *tilt1* was found.
+The new approach solves this
-the old mapping dictionary was less compact and problematic as a comparison to the new formatting shows:
+and makes the dictionary more compact:
 ```
 VELOX_STAGE_TO_NX_EM = {
     "prefix_trg": "/ENTRY[entry*]/measurement/event_data_em_set/EVENT_DATA_EM[event_data_em*]/em_lab/STAGE_LAB[stage_lab]",